techp-ritik/techP/4. Use Cases/Use Case 01/README.md

 3. **Ticket Tagging and Mentioning:** Enable users to tag colleagues or stakeholders in ticket comments, facilitating better collaboration and bringing attention to relevant parties.

 4. **Ticket Escalation:** Develop an escalation mechanism that automatically elevates critical or unresolved tickets to higher-level support or management for prompt attention with notification to concerned persons.

+# Developer Approach
+Follow these approach to complete this use case.

+## Backend

+- First come up with the list of APIs you need to build.
+What should the APIs look like and what action types should be used.
+The type of input data it should accept and the expected output of the API.
+Discuss this with your mentor & get approval on this.
+- Design database scheme.
+Define all the tables you need and the relationships between the tables should be well defined.Discuss this with your mentor & get approval on this.
+- Setup your framework.
+Decide a framework and setup it's file structure required for this project.
+- Start the impelementation of the APIs

+## Frotend
+TBD